 Take the Next Step

 Get the credentials you need to advance your career.
-The Bachelor of Science in Respiratory Therapy is an online degree completion program designed for licensed respiratory therapists.
-The program provides you with additional knowledge and skills in leadership, management, education, research or advanced practice.
+The Bachelor of Science in Respiratory Therapy is an online degree advancement program designed for licensed respiratory therapists.
+The program provides you with additional knowledge and skills in leadership, management, education, research, or advanced practice.
 All this helps ensure you meet your professional goals.